uptonking/note4yaoo/lib-db-nedb-community.md

 - ## [Nedb data export to excel/csv formats ?](https://github.com/louischatriot/nedb/issues/518)
 - You could simply write a method yourself to load in each obj to memory and pipe it out to JSON.
-- By default, a persistent NeDB datafile's format is ndjson (newline-delimited JSON).
-However, the moment you add a custom afterSerialization and beforeDeserialization hook functions, that default format completely goes out the window at the whim of your hook functions.
+- By default, a persistent NeDB datafile's format is `ndjson` (newline-delimited JSON).
+However, the moment you add a custom `afterSerialization` and `beforeDeserialization` hook functions, that default format completely goes out the window at the whim(一时的兴致；突然的念头) of your hook functions.

 - [adds ndjson language support extension by dimitropoulos](https://github.com/Kong/insomnia/pull/4043)